github-cloud/atlas-help/kb/monolithic-artifacts.html.md

 ---
 title: "Monolithic Artifacts"
-description: "How do I build multiple applications into one artifact"
+description: "How do I build multiple applications into one artifact?"
 ---

 # Monolithic Artifacts

-*How do I build multiple applications into one artifact*
+*How do I build multiple applications into one artifact?*

 Create your [new Applications](https://atlas.hashicorp.com/applications/new) in Atlas using the [application compilation feature](https://atlas.hashicorp.com/help/applications/compilation).